Stefon Diggs Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 - In last week's game against the Saints, Diggs was targeted nine times and recorded seven catches for 74 yards and scored one touchdown.

-- Diggs has put up 259 yards during his last three games (86.3 per game) with four touchdowns, hauling in 19 passes on 28 targets.
+- Diggs has recorded 259 receiving yards (86.3 per game) and four touchdowns, hauling in 19 passes on 28 targets during his last three games.

 Diggs' Buffalo Teammates